pyarisinghk/pyarisinghk.github.io/_posts/2020-4-5-Getting-Started-With-Google-Colab.md

 title: Getting Started with Google Colab
 ---

 Does technology distract you?
 As far as I am concerned, the answer is yes.
-Since the time I completed two nano degrees (one on Android and another on Data Analysis) from Udacity, I keep switching between Data and Android.
+Since the time I completed two nano degrees (one on Android Basics and another on Data Analysis) from Udacity, I keep switching between Data and Android.
 I recently got another scholarship, which is the Bertelesmann Scholarship, but, considering the advices of my well-wishers, I have finally decided to let go of the scholarship and focus on Android alone.
 Also, listening to my inner voice to stay focused. ;)

 But yeah, I have this problem.
 I take up some or other things in tech and it demands a change of focus.
 When India is in the mid of the lockdown due to Covid 19, I decided to work a bit on data again as part of a small work that I am doing.
 Now, that made me start on Google Colab again and this long pending blog, I thought I will complete today.
 I had attended [Ms.Usha Rangaraju’s]("https://medium.com/@usharengaraju") session on Colab sometime back through GDG, the only one which I attended with GDG Bangalore.
 It was a good one and I wanted to keep some notes for myself and this blog was pending since then.

 #### Why Google Colab
 Today, I have a set of excel files with me.
-As always, the more the number of excel files we work on, the more it becomes difficult to manage things at a later stage.
+As we know, the more the number of excel files we work on, the more it becomes difficult to manage things at a later stage.
 When we want to get a feel of the data in these excel sheets and want to try manipulating them, the best option is always to bring it on a data frame using pandas in python.
 I had lost touch with Python completely and wanted to have a ready set up to do this.
 That is when I remembered about Colab again.

 #### Here is what you could do to get started with Google Colab